drago-ex/permission/readme.md

 	protected function readOnlyReceivers(): array
 	{
-		// any signal from a receiver containing "Grid" â†’ checked as "{component}-read" return ['Grid'];
+		// any signal from a receiver containing "Grid" checked as "{component}-read" return ['Grid'];
 	}
 }